Skip to navigation Skip to content

 Music was the starting point for all the projects of Jean-Marc Vallée, and his greatest source of inspiration for his films, his characters, his dreams and his life.
 Mixtapes were an essential part of his creative process.
 He shared them with friends and collaborators, and created them specifically for his future creations.

-Mixtape is composed of five installations and a sound environment that accompanies and envelops the public along the way.
+Mixtape is composed of four installations and a sound environment that accompanies and envelops the public along the way.
 These different spaces highlight a number of key moments in Vallée's career, but are above all an invitation to delve into the artist's mind and music, to discover what inspired him in his daily life, what influenced him in his creation, and what was translated to the big screen.

 250213 Jean Marc Vallee Mixtape credit Anne Marie Fox IMG2